TOEFL 2026 Scoring: How to Get 25+ on Writing

 Minimal ability to express ideas in written English

-Step 2 — Normalization: All task scores are normalized to a common 0-5 scale.
+Step 2 — Normalization (Writing30): This calculator normalizes all task scores to a common 0-5 scale.
 Build a Sentence scores are converted proportionally (e.g., 7/10 = 3.5/5).

 6 Strategies to Score 25+ on TOEFL Writing